 Apart from the unexpected routinely happening through unforeseeable mishaps, Alvin’s work was notable for the unexpected.
 He frequently wove novel and unexpected elements into his work.
 Fairly revolutionary at that time..

-"Our Town was an adaptation of a well-known play by Thornton Wilder.
-I decided (1957) to set it in a TV studio.
-We filmed the actual cameramen and boom operators - even gave some of them lines.
+“Our Town (1957) was an adaptation of a well-known play by Thornton Wilder.
+I decided to set it in a television studio.
+We showed the cameramen and boom operators – even gave some of them lines.”

 All is not Lost